-4. In a bowl, combine 1 15-oz. can tomato sauce, 1 6-oz. can tomato paste, 1 teaspoon each oregano and garlic powder.
+4. In a bowl, combine one 15-oz. can tomato sauce, one 6-oz. can tomato paste, and one teaspoon each oregano and garlic powder.

-5. Spread this sauce on each flat bread square.
-Place square on the baking sheet.
+5. Spread this sauce on each piece of flatbread.
+Place the flatbread on the baking sheet.

-6. Arrange your favorite pizza toppings on the squares.
+6. Arrange your favorite pizza toppings on the flatbread.
 Don’t forget the cheese!

-7. Bake 5-10 minutes, until cheese is melted and bubbly.
+7. Bake 5-10 minutes, or until cheese is melted and bubbly.

 1. Preheat oven to 350°F.

-2. Slice the tops off peppers.
+2. Slice the tops off six peppers.
 Reach in and carefully remove membranes.
 Rinse the seeds out.

-3. Grease a baking dish.
-Arrange peppers in the dish with cut-sides up.
+3. Grease a muffin tin.
+Arrange peppers in the muffin pan with their cut-sides up.

-4. In a bowl combine 1 lb. ground beef (or turkey), 1 drained can of diced tomatoes with green chilies, and one teaspoon oregano.
+4. In a bowl combine 1 lb. ground beef (or turkey), one drained 15-ounce can of diced tomatoes with green chilies, and one teaspoon oregano.
 Add 1/2 teaspoon of salt and a few shakes of black pepper.
 Mix well with your hands or a large wooden spoon.